-Yearning for a fun getaway but still a little nervous about traveling?
+Yearning for a fun getaway but nervous about traveling?
 We get it, and we’re here to help.

 In this post, you’ll find a list of New River Gorge activities that get you outside in the fresh air and beautiful sunshine.
 No need to worry about group activities, close quarters, or social interactions.
-There is plenty to do and so much to see!
+There is plenty to do and so much to see in our country’s newest National Park!

 But if you are feeling adventurous, check out this post for more info about rafting, climbing all the other adventure activities that are opening back up with new guidelines.